 - The cellar construction is then completed using Spiral Cellars’ uniquely designed modular system of interlocking concrete bins and steps.

 - Additional items such as stair treads and LED packages are fitted to enhance the design and make the cellar a stunning feature in the room.
-The door is then carefully fitted and protected while the floor in the room is carefully re-laid and finished around the Spiral Cellar.
+The wine cellar door is then carefully fitted and protected while the floor in the room is carefully re-laid and finished around the Spiral Cellar.
 Here the client has chosen a hinged round glass door.

 - With the installation complete, the cellar is ready to be filled with wine and enjoyed.